ogomez78/stripe_donation/README.md

 Features:

 1. Allow the donor to select from a list of donation amounts or enter a custom value.
 2. Track the successful transactions from Stripe in Drupal with a record of the donation.
+Donations are created as nodes in the 'Donation' content type.
 3. Securely collect sensitive card details using Stripe Elements, their pre-built UI components.
 This significantly simplifies PCI compliance, while allowing you to place the card info inline inside the form.
 Learn more: https://stripe.com/docs/stripe-js
 4. Administrators easily customize:
   - Donation amounts options